 Whether you’re just moving across the street or across the country, there are lots of things to keep track of when you’re relocating your life.
 This checklist provides smart moving tips to help you stay focused and in control.

-- Create a “Move File” to keep track of all your estimates, receipts and other important information.
+- Create your “Move File” in Google Drive to keep track of all quotes, receipts, and other important information.

-- Contact the Chamber of Commerce to request a new resident packet.
+- Contact the local Chamber of Commerce if you’re moving to a new city and request a new resident packet.